Kannagi/AltairX/README.md

 It has the same L1 cache count.
 It has 32MB eDRAM memory for textures.
 A 128 KB SRAM for texture indexes (to manage palettes or VQ).

-L1 and L2 cache memory is intended for textures that are too large
+L2 cache memory is intended for textures that are too large
 For example if we use two non-compressive textures of 4096x4096, it does not enter the texture buffer, and it will be managed by the cache (longer and therefore with a lot of missing cache).
 To avoid using the cache for managing images (or 2D rendering) with a large texture, there will be a “Sprite” type geometry management.